-National Disability Services (NDS) is Australia's peak body for non-government disability service organisations.
-Collectively, our 820 NDS members operate several thousand services for Australians with all types of disability.
-Members range in size from small support groups to large multi-service organisations.
+National Disability Services (NDS) is Australia's peak body for non-government disability service organisations, representing more than 1100 non-government service providers.
+Collectively, NDS members operate several thousand services for Australians with all types of disability.

-In 1945, the Australian Advisory Council for the Physically Handicapped was formed in response to the need for national co-ordination of the respective state and territory bodies.
-By the beginning of the 1960's, it was recognised that disability service providers had many common interests, regardless of what particular group they served.
+NDS traces its roots back to 1945, when the Australian Advisory Council for the Physically Handicapped was formed in response to the need for national co-ordination of the respective state and territory bodies.
+By the beginning of the 1960s, it was recognised that disability service providers had many common interests, regardless of what particular group they served.
 As a result, the Australian Council for the Rehabilitation of the Disabled was established in 1963.
-This more inclusive body allowed the voluntary sector to address the government with a united voice when lobbying on disability issues.
+This more inclusive body allowed the volunteer sector to address the government with a united voice when lobbying on disability issues.

 NDS has offices in every state and territory.
 Our CEO is Laurie Leigh.